GehDoc/vscode-textile-preview/README.md

 [![Latest Version](https://badgen.net/github/release/GehDoc/vscode-textile-preview?icon=github)](https://github.com/GehDoc/vscode-textile-preview/releases "View releases on GitHub")
 [![Build Status](https://travis-ci.com/GehDoc/vscode-textile-preview.svg?branch=master)](https://travis-ci.com/GehDoc/vscode-textile-preview)
 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/3273/badge)](https://bestpractices.coreinfrastructure.org/projects/3273)
-Full featured document live preview and rich language support, for the [Textile markup language](https://textile-lang.com/).
+Preview and rich language support, for the [Textile markup language](https://textile-lang.com/).

+You can split your screen vertically, and keep the Textile source code side by side with the preview.
+The preview is updated as you type, and stays synchronized with the source code when you scroll.

-Based on the source code of [Visual Studio Code's Markdown Language Features](https://github.com/microsoft/vscode/tree/master/extensions/markdown-language-features), it uses [a modified version of textile.js Textile parser](https://github.com/GehDoc/textile-js) in order to display the live preview.
+As, this extension is based on the [Visual Studio Code's Markdown Language Features](https://github.com/microsoft/vscode/tree/master/extensions/markdown-language-features), it provides **[MUCH MORE than a preview](#features)**.
+It uses [a modified version of textile.js Textile parser](https://github.com/GehDoc/textile-js) in order to display a WYSIWYG preview of your textile document.

 ## Installation